michael-sctt/cot-4500-intro/README.md

 Listed in this file are the required libraries to run the code and how to install them.

 ## Running the code in Command Line
 Once command line is open, navigate to the directory containing the code.
 Once there, type "python *filename*.py" to compile and run the code.
-The code's output will be displayed below assuming a successful compilation.
+In this case, go to main cot-4500-intro/src/main then type "python intro_to_python.py" as the next command.
+The code's output will be displayed below.